The AAHAM Annual Conference brought a wealth of insight from conversations with customers, potential customers and industry experts.

 - Offline analysis: Download and save dashboards and reports or export to CSV or PDF to share with teammates.

-We are quickly approaching 2020, and for most healthcare consumers, that means their deductible resets on January 1 and confusion around insurance coverage will skyrocket.
+We are quickly approaching another new year, and for most healthcare consumers, that means their deductible resets on January 1 and confusion around insurance coverage will skyrocket.
 There is a return-on-investment awaiting organizations who move to automation and optimized workflows in their revenue cycle processes.

-According to the 2017 CAQH Index, an annual report of the adoption of electronic business transactions, the lack of automation for these transactions costs the healthcare industry more than $11 billion per year.
+According to the 2020 CAQH Index, an annual report of the adoption of electronic business transactions, the lack of automation for these transactions leaves $16.3 billion in potential savings on the table.
 How much of that is owed to your practice or hospital?